Soul of a New Machine

-Soul of a New Machine is the debut album studio by American industrial metal band Fear Factory, released on August 25, 1992, by Roadrunner Records.
+Soul of a New Machine is the debut studio album by American industrial metal band Fear Factory, released on August 25, 1992, by Roadrunner Records.
 Although it was Fear Factory's first album to be released, it was actually their second album recorded.
-The demo album, Concrete was recorded in 1991 but not released until 11 years later.
-Soul of a New Machine is a combination of death metal and industrial metal with other elements such as grindcore.
+The earlier demo album, Concrete was recorded in 1991 but not released until 11 years later.
+Soul of a New Machine introduced the era of alternative metal, and has been described as a combination of death metal and industrial metal with other elements such as grindcore.

 Soul of a New Machine was remastered and re-released on October 5, 2004, in a digipak, together with the remastered Fear Is the Mindkiller EP.

 Overview

 Guitarist Dino Cazares has stated that Soul of a New Machine is a concept album, concerning man's creation of a machine that could be either technological or governmental.
 Bassist Christian Olde Wolbers described it the same way.

 Jason Birchmeier of AllMusic described the album as ushering in the alternative metal era of the 1990s.
 Soul of a New Machine has also been described as death metal and industrial metal with elements of grindcore.
 Author Colin Larkin of The Encyclopedia of Popular Music wrote "Soul of a New Machine established Fear Factory as a genuine death metal force, with a good collection of songs delivered with originality and ferocity."

 The record featured a different conceptual style from Fear Factory's later works.
 "Martyr" is about someone who dies for a cause; "Leechmaster" is about relationship problems; "Scapegoat" was based on how Cazares was once wrongfully accused by the law; "Crisis" is an anti-war song; "Crash Test" concerns animal testing and "Suffer Age" is based on serial killer John Wayne Gacy.
 The other songs contain different themes.
 Samples from the movies Full Metal Jacket, Blade Runner, and Apocalypse Now are heard sporadically throughout the album.